 - Thaw tortillas as it is in the refrigerator for 1-2 days, not in the microwave.
 It could be warmed through the microwave or by quickly dipping in hot oil before using for any desired recipes.

-- Freezing tortillas will not affect its taste, quality, and nutritive value at all.
-The taste and nutrition of tortillas is still the same even after it has been frozen or not.
+- Freezing tortillas will not affect their taste, quality, and nutritive value at all.
+The taste and nutrition of tortillas are still the same even after it has been frozen or not.